-As of March 16, 2023, with respect to our TYK2 program, we own three pending U.S. patent applications, two pending U.S. provisional patent applications, and more than fifty pending foreign patent applications.
-More specifically, we own one pending U.S. patent application, and more than twenty pending foreign patent applications with claims directed to our lead product candidate, VTX958, and other related compounds as a composition of matter, as well as claims directed to pharmaceutical compositions and uses of such compounds, including the use of VTX958, to treat inflammatory or autoimmune diseases, including psoriasis.
+As of February 12, 2024, with respect to our TYK2 program, we own two U.S. patents, four pending U.S. patent applications, two international patent applications filed under the Patent Cooperation Treaty ("PCT"), and more than fifty pending foreign patent applications.
+More specifically, we own one U.S. patent, one pending U.S. patent application, and more than twenty pending foreign patent applications with claims directed to our lead product candidate VTX958, and other related compounds as a composition of matter, as well as claims directed to pharmaceutical compositions and uses of such compounds, including the use of VTX958, to treat inflammatory or autoimmune diseases, including Crohn's disease.
 Any patents that may issue from these pending applications directed to VTX958 are expected to expire in November 2040, absent any patent term adjustments or extensions.
-In addition, we own two pending U.S. provisional applications with claims directed to processes of making and crystalline forms (polymorphs) of VTX958.
+In addition, we own one pending U.S. patent application, one international patent application filed under the PCT, and two pending foreign patent applications (in Argentina and Taiwan) with claims directed to crystalline forms (polymorphs) of VTX958, as well as one international patent application filed under the PCT with claims directed to processes of making VTX958.
 Any patents that may issue from these additional pending applications directed to VTX958 are expected to expire between 2043 and 2044, absent any patent term adjustments or extensions.